sjl/cl-losh/DOCUMENTATION.markdown

   completes.
 If false, it will return immediately and allow the program to run asynchronously.

-  `input` must be a character input stream, a string, or `nil`.
+  `input` must be a character input stream, a string, a list of strings, or `nil`.
 If non-`nil` its contents will be sent to the program as its standard input.
+A list of strings will be sent separated by newlines.

   `result-type` must be one of: